image2

 Optional: Who recently rolled a Nat 20 and saved the team?

-13. the Tetris Retro 👾
+13. The Tetris Retro 👾

 Still missing a puzzle piece for success?
 Tetris is a challenging arcade game with the aim of puzzling under pressure, so to speak.
 Sounds similar to work?
 It kind of is.
 The corresponding retrospective technique: